 - Contact information and social media links

 The bio should appear prominently on each piece of content.
-Many sites place author information at the top or bottom of articles with a photo and detailed description.
+Many sites place author information at the top or bottom of articles with a photo and a detailed description.

 E-E-A-T signals extend beyond basic credentials.
 Authors should link to their professional LinkedIn profiles, published works, and speaking engagements.
 This creates a web of authority that AI models can verify and value.

-9. Citing Reputable Sources and Original Research
+Step 9: Citing Reputable Sources and Original Research

 Proper citation practices signal content quality to AI systems that evaluate source credibility.
 Writers must link to authoritative sources like government agencies, academic institutions, and established industry publications.